 Hedges and fedges

 A windbreak just needs to divide up your garden against the blustery air, so a natural barrier is fine.
-Hedges such as beech or hornbeam are particularly wind-resistant.
-For an alternative look, you could also grow your own living fence – a fedge.
+Hedge screening such as beech or hornbeam are particularly wind-resistant.
+For an alternative look, you could also grow your own living fence – a fedge, using hedging plants.
 Simply plant a row of willow and weave the strands together.

 Remember that solid fences will actually make wind problems worse as they will force the air over, or risk bringing the fence down.
 Permeable fencing like willow and hazel hurdles make great windbreaks though, filtering just enough air through.
 This kind of fencing is also ideal for sheltering hedging while it grows to size.

-Putting up a barrier of screening material is a thorough solution for creating a windbreak.
-Netted privacy screening is effective either on its own, on in combination with other kinds of decorative screening.
+Putting up a barrier of garden screening is a thorough solution for creating a windbreak.
+Netted privacy screening is effective either on its own, on in combination with other screens.
 This option is ideal if you need a fast, complete result, if not always as attractive as more natural dividers.

 Growing a windbreak is one of the most flexible methods of protection.
 You can adapt the borders to the areas of your garden that are most exposed or that you want to shelter.
 As well as the hedges mentioned above, plants such as lavender and box hedge make reliable barriers for low-growing areas.

 There are all kinds of other ways to break up your garden into less wind-exposed patches.
 Retractable windbreak awnings provide reliable protection for your patio.
-Pick and choose from trellis panels, pergolas, sail shades and even fruit trees to add more shelter elsewhere – and a bit of a feature!
+Pick and choose from trellises, canopies and pergolas, sail shades and even fruit trees to add more shelter elsewhere – and a bit of a feature!

 Greenhouse wind protection